techidaily/site-extra-hints/source/_posts/clipcrafter-window-edition.md

  Mar 27, 2024• Proven solutions

 Previously, we can still use Windows Movie Maker in Windows 8 and Windows 7, but it seems that Microsoft are pushing people away from this easy to use movie maker since Windows 8.1 and Windows 10\.
-We have done some research and picked some of the best free movie makers for Windows8, Windows 10, as well as other platform users, you can check the list about[36 Best Video Editing Software for All Different Platforms.](https://tools.techidaily.com/wondershare/filmora/download/)
+We have done some research and picked some of the best free movie makers for Windows8, Windows 10, as well as other platform users, you can check the list about [36 Best Video Editing Software for All Different Platforms.](https://tools.techidaily.com/wondershare/filmora/download/)

 Nowadays more and more people taking photos in an exceptional manner and creating eye-catching video movies to get the lifelong reminiscences.
 While in this article, I’ll share you two video movie makers for Windows 8, Filmora video editor (an easy-to-use movie maker) and the DVD slideshow builder (photo slideshow maker).
 With the exceptional **video movie maker for windows 8-**[Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/), you can quickly and easily make your own video movie.
 The specific features of this **video movie maker for windows** include user-friendly interface, choice to add wide varieties of photos and styles, filter, effects and elements, and multiple output options etc.